 In Northwest Austin, the Court noted that Section 5's departure from traditional notions of equal sovereignty enjoyed by all of the fifty states "requires a showing that a statute's disparate geographic coverage is sufficiently related to the problem that it targets."
 557 U.S. at 203.
-When Congress reauthorized Section 5 of the VRA in 2006, it used the same coverage formula as previous enactments and failed to examine the current status of uncovered jurisdictions.
+But when Congress reauthorized Section 5 of the VRA in 2006, it used the same coverage formula as previous enactments and failed to examine the current status of noncovered jurisdictions.
 As the Court noted, "[t]he statute's coverage formula is based on data that is now more than 35 years old, and there is considerable evidence that it fails to account for current political conditions."
 Id.
-The Court should grant certiorari here because the 2006 reauthorization of the VRA's antiquated formula is neither congruent nor proportional to the harm that the VRA was enacted to correct.
+The Court should declare the 2006 reauthorization of the VRA is unconstitutional because its antiquated formula to determine which states are covered is neither congruent nor proportional to the harms that exist in the Covered States.

-Because Section 5 applies arbitrarily to the Covered Jurisdictions, none of which uses discriminatory tests or devices, and many of which have higher voter turnout, or lower disparity in minority voter turnout, than many of the uncovered jurisdictions, the Covered States are denied the fundamental principles of equal sovereignty and equal footing.
-Because the VRA's purpose is to eradicate voting discrimination for all United States citizens,2 treating States differently is not congruent with the Act's purpose.
-The Amici States respect the original purpose of the VRA but ask this Court to grant certiorari and hold that the current enactment of Section 5 under the pre-existing coverage formula of Section 4(b) is unconstitutional because it is not appropriately tailored to correct any current voting discrimination that may exist anywhere in the country.
+Section 5 applies arbitrarily to the Covered Jurisdictions.
+No Covered Jurisdiction uses discriminatory tests or devices, and many have higher voter turnout or lower disparity in minority voter turnout, than numerous uncovered jurisdictions.
+The Covered States therefore are denied the fundamental principles of equal sovereignty and equal footing.
+Treating States differently no longer serves the Act's purpose of eradicating voting discrimination for all United States citizens.1 Section 5 was an important and necessary part of the effort to end voter discrimination in this country, but has now outlived its purpose.
+The current enactment of Section 5 under the preexisting coverage formula of Section 4(b) is unconstitutional because it is not appropriately tailored to correct any current voting discrimination that may exist anywhere in the country.

-2 "The Voting Rights Act of 1965 reflects Congress' firm intention to rid the country of racial discrimination in voting."
+1 "The Voting Rights Act of 1965 reflects Congress' firm intention to rid the country of racial discrimination in voting."
 South Carolina v.
 Katzenbach, 383 U.S. 301, 315 (1966).